esfoliante/ColGaia-Connect/README.md

 If you want to contact me please send an e-mail to: miguel@se3me.com

 If you want you can do a pull request just translating stuff

+## Instructions
+The software will give the person who's hosting the connection the person's computer IP (so make sure you give it to a person you trust) and then, the friend, will just connect via the IP, then...
+JUST CHAT and have fun :D